mellinoe/veldrid-docs/articles/api-concepts.md

 * The total size of the Buffer in bytes.
 * How the Buffer will be used ([Veldrid.BufferUsage](xref:Veldrid.BufferUsage)).
-* Whether the Buffer will be updated dynamically (often).
 * If the Buffer is a structured Buffer, then the size of each structure element.

 All device resources can be uniformly created with an appropriate Description object.
 Additionally, there are some convenience methods that allow the creation of some resource objects with a small set of common parameters, rather than a full Description object.